Robchike9290/QuizlansQuizQuorner/README.md

 #### Create a Quiz

 ![Text input fields](http://g.recordit.co/xUzhnzFfPE.gif)
-Here the user is able to start creating a fully personalizable quiz with inputs for a title, category, and description.
+The user is able to start creating a fully personalizable quiz with inputs for a title, category, and description.
 ![Add Question](http://g.recordit.co/wPQl4S0axS.gif)
 The user has the ability to add any number of questions they'd like, and easily select the correct answer for future quiz-takers.
-![Add Banner and Question Area](http://g.recordit.co/DMtwi12gjS.gif) Here the user can choose a banner image to grab the attention of other users.
+![Add Banner and Question Area](http://g.recordit.co/DMtwi12gjS.gif) The user can choose a banner image to grab the attention of other users.
 They can also view all of the questions they've created thus far.

 ### 🧪 Technologies
 * @emotion/react : Version 11.8.2,